-- 55. As a result of this model, bets are frequently placed on DraftKings using cellular data networks. - 56.
-When a bet is placed using a cellular data network, it is routed through cellular towers according to the cellular networks settings and tower availability.
-These cellular towers then transmit the bets through fiber-optic or other wired connections to their destination servers. - 57.
-Even when a bet is placed using a mobile phone located in Kentucky and the bet is processed by DraftKings on a server located in Kentucky, the bet will often be routed through wired electronic communication infrastructure located in other states. - 58.
-Furthermore, many DraftKings users place bets using home Wi-Fi networks that are connected directly to electronic wires. - 59.
-On information and belief, the data associated with a substantial portion of DraftKings bets placed on Wi-Fi networks are transmitted on electronic wires across state lines even when the destination server is located in the same state as the user because internet service providers route data traffic to reduce latency and optimize bandwidth and that often results in cross-state data routing. - 60.
-DraftKings does not prevent data associated with the placing of bets in Kentucky-or other states-from crossing into other states, including states where DraftKings is not legally permitted to operate its sportsbook like Missouri. - 61.
-DraftKings also uses interstate electronic wires to transmit money earned through its users bets across state lines. - 62.
-Every user deposit relies on at least one of a variety of methods including credit and debit cards, Venmo, Paypal, electronic wire transfer (for large transfers only), and through a Swedish third-party electronic funds transfer company called Trustly.
+- 73. Even when a bet is placed using a mobile phone located in Illinois and the bet is processed by DraftKings on a server located in Illinois, the bet will often be routed through wired electronic communication infrastructure located in other states. - 74.
+Take for example a user who places a bet using their mobile phone's cellular network in South Beloit, Illinois.
+On information and belief, such a bet is virtually certain to be routed through cellular towers in Beloit, Wisconsin. - 75.
+Likewise, a DraftKings bet placed by a user on their phone at the St. Louis Downtown airport in Illinois is very likely to be routed through cellular towers located in St. Louis, Missouri. - 76.
+Furthermore, many DraftKings users place bets using home Wi-Fi networks that are connected directly to electronic wires. - 77.
+On information and belief, the data associated with a substantial portion of DraftKings bets placed on Wi-Fi networks are transmitted on electronic wires across state lines even when the destination server is located in the same state as the user because internet service providers route data traffic to reduce latency and optimize bandwidth and that often results in cross-state data routing. - 78.
+This incidental interstate transmission would be particularly likely to occur when a user in South Beloit or East St. Louis, Illinois places a bet through a Wi-Fi network because it is likely that the nearest and most efficient intermediate servers will be located in Wisconsin or Missouri. - 79.
+DraftKings does not prevent data associated with the placing of bets in Illinois-or other states-from crossing into other states, including states where DraftKings is not legally permitted to operate its sportsbook like Missouri and Wisconsin.

-- 63. Many, if not all, of these methods of funds transfer involve the use of "electronic payment rails" and other wired facilities of interstate commerce. - 64.
-Furthermore, DraftKings makes money when users place and lose bets on its platform. - 65.
-When a Kentucky user loses a bet on DraftKings' platform, money is transferred into a DraftKings' bank account that is either located in Kentucky or another state. - 66.
-On information and belief, DraftKings does not indefinitely leave the millions of dollars in revenue it earns in Kentucky segregated in a bank account located in Kentucky.
-Instead, DraftKings regularly transfers funds it receives from bets in Kentucky-and other states-into its general business accounts located in Boston, Massachusetts and elsewhere. - 67.
-Furthermore, DraftKings permits users to bet with funds deposited in one state while located in another state where DraftKings operates. - 68.
-For example, Plaintiff Beyer has placed bets on DraftKings' mobile sportsbook while located in Kentucky with money that he deposited while located in Illinois. - 69.
-According to the Kentucky Horse Racing and Gaming Corporation's records, DraftKings saw the largest volume of sports bets, in terms of dollars bet, of any sportsbook in the state of Kentucky from September 2023 through October 2024, handling more than \$1 billion dollars.5 - 70.
-DraftKings reinvests a lot of its revenue in hooking more users on sports betting.
-DraftKings' sales and marketing expenses totaled \$1.2 billion in 2023.
-DraftKings ran TV, radio, social media, email, billboard, and print advertising.
-The ads showcased various promotions that DraftKings was running, typically targeting new users and promising bonuses and no-risk bets for signing up and making their first deposit.
+- 80. DraftKings also uses interstate electronic wires to transmit money earned through its users bets across state lines. - 81.
+Every user deposit relies on at least one of a variety of methods including credit and debit cards, Venmo, Paypal, electronic wire transfer (for large transfers only), and through a Swedish third-party electronic funds transfer company called Trustly. - 82.
+Many, if not all, of these methods of funds transfer involve the use of "electronic payment rails" and other wired facilities of interstate commerce. - 83.
+Furthermore, DraftKings makes money when users place and lose bets on its platform. - 84.
+When an Illinois user loses a bet on DraftKings' platform, money is transferred into a DraftKings' bank account that is either located in Illinois or another state. - 85.
+On information and belief, DraftKings does not indefinitely leave the millions of dollars in revenue it earns in Illinois segregated in a bank account located in Illinois.
+Instead, DraftKings regularly transfers funds it receives from bets in Illinois-and other states-into its general business accounts located in Boston, Massachusetts and elsewhere. - 86.
+Furthermore, DraftKings permits users to bet with funds deposited in one state while located in another state where DraftKings operates. - 87.
+For example, Plaintiff Beyer has placed bets on DraftKings' mobile sportsbook while located in Kentucky with money that he deposited while located in Illinois. - 88.
+According to the Illinois Gaming Board's records, DraftKings saw the largest volume of sports bets, in terms of dollars bet, of any sportsbook in the state of Illinois from December 2023 through November 2024, handling more than \$4 billion dollars.